Lowndes County, Georgia: 20th century to present

-In 1899 the cotton mill town of Remerton was established.
+In 1899 the cotton mill town of Remerton was established, and by 1920, Lowndes County lost some territory when Lanier County was established.

+Lynching of Mary Turner and killing of her unborn child

-In 1918, a white planter, Hampton Smith, was murdered in Brooks County.
+In 1918, a white planter was murdered in Brooks County.
 He was known to have mistreated his black workers.
-Sidney Johnson, one of his workers, was suspected in Smith's death.
+Sidney Johnson, one of his workers, was suspected in his death.
 Mobs of whites hunted in Brooks and Lowndes counties for Johnson, rounding up and killing at least 11 other black men and one black woman and her unborn baby in what historian Meyers called "a lynching rampage."
 One man was killed in Lowndes County and the others in Brooks.
 Mary Turner, the married mother of two young children and eight months pregnant, was brutally murdered in Lowndes County, near Folsom Bridge on the Little River.
 The unborn child was then cut from her womb and its head crushed by a booted foot of one of the participants in the lynching.
 Her husband had been lynched the day before although neither had anything to do with the white planter's death.
 None of the lynching participants were prosecuted.

-In 1920, Lowndes County lost some territory when Lanier County was established.
+On May 15, 2010, a historical marker memorializing "Mary Turner and the Lynching Rampage" was placed near the lynching site in Lowndes County and dedicated.
+The plaque includes a description of the associated murders of black people by white mobs in 1918, especially the lynchings of the Turners.

+In July 2013, the plaque was found to have five bullet holes shot by an unknown vandal.

+Since 2013, the plaque now has as many as 27 bullet holes and more recently, was struck multiple times by “some kind of off-road vehicle,” Mark Patrick George, coordinator for the Mary Turner Project, announced in October 2020.
+The historical marker has been since removed.
+Project officials said the historical marker will be stored until re-installment plans are made.
+It is unclear if authorities are investigating the latest vandalism incident.